minprog/app-studio/40 Problem Sets/50 Lists/20 Assignment.md

 If you didn't do Mad Libs previously, you can still do this option, but you'd need to implement the Mad Libs assignment first, which might take too much time.
 It's up to you.

 ## Suggestion 3: Friendsr with Fragments or Size Classes

+This one can only be done when agreed upon by the teacher!

 If you previously did the Friendsr dating app, modify it to use fragments (Android) or [size classes](https://developer.apple.com/library/prerelease/ios/recipes/xcode_help-IB_adaptive_sizes/chapters/AboutAdaptiveSizeDesign.html) (iOS) so that when the screen is rotated into landscape orientation, it shows the details about the user in the same activity, rather than jumping into a new activity.
 When the app is in portrait mode, it should follow the old behavior of having the user list and user details be separate activities.